Anhar07/PythonPlayground/README.md

 My goal is to code everyday :).

+DAY 2

-Day 2 I finally learned how to use the basics of Github on cmd, Im really happy by this hehe
+ I finally learned how to use the basics of Github on cmd, Im really happy by this hehe

 DAY 3

 Its really fun solving problems on my own.
 I had another problem where I couldnt build input(), then realized sublime text did not support it.
 So I installed the SublimeREPL, it works really well :D!!

 DAY 4

 Hahah I did something dumb and accidentally erased the PATH for git.
 In the end I reinstalled git to reset my path.